khulnasoft/khulnasoft/doc/dev/background-information/architecture/indexed-ranking.md

 # Indexed ranking

-This document describes the current strategies used in Sourcegraph to rank results.
+This document describes the current strategies used in Khulnasoft to rank results.
 Currently, ranking only applies to indexed (Zoekt-based) search.
 When a search is unindexed, for example when searching at an old revision, the results are not ranked.